Animation Cels

 What is an animation cel?

 An animation cel (celluloid) is a paper-thin transparent plastic sheet, regularly about 10.5 x 12.5” (27 x 32 cm) in size.
-Before the 40's, celluloid nitrate was commonly used, which was then replaced with acetate sheets, and used until around the 2000's when computers took over animation.
+Before the 40's, celluloid nitrate was commonly used, which was then replaced with acetate sheets, and more commonly used for animation until around the 2000's when computer animation became more common.

 Off-site link for more about animation cels: